RuvenGuna94/Dialogue-Summary-Detoxify-PPO/README.md

 This repository contains a project for removing toxic text using a Proximal Policy Optimization (PPO) approach with Hugging Face and PyTorch.
 The project aims to fine-tune a model to effectively summarize dialogues while detoxifying the text.

+## Features
+- Fine-tuning a model using Proximal Policy Optimization (PPO) for text detoxification.
+- Leveraging the Hugging Face library for pre-trained model utilization and customization.
+- Implementation of key techniques for toxic text detection and summarization:
+  - **Reward modeling** for aligning model outputs with detoxification goals.
+  - **Policy optimization** to enhance generative text quality.
+- Demonstrates integration of reinforcement learning for language model tuning.
+- Practical examples for:
+  - Identifying and removing toxic content from text data.
+  - Generating dialogue summaries while ensuring the output is non-toxic.
+- Modular and reusable code structure for experimentation with different datasets and evaluation metrics.

 ## Project Structure

 - **`PPO_detoxify.ipynb`**: Jupyter Notebook containing the implementation of the PPO algorithm for text detoxification.